 - Soak time: 5min (2.5mm) to 10min (5mm)

 - Fast-speed oil is recommended until the part is black.

-- Some sources recommend water (I assume heated brine) for thicker cross-sections – use lower temp (danger of cracking)
+- Some sources recommend water (I assume heated brine) for thicker cross-sections – use a lower autenitizing temp (reduce the danger of cracking)

-- Aluminum plates can be used afterward to minimize any warping.
+- Aluminum plates can be used as a secondary quench step to minimize any warping.

 - Tempering Temp:

 - 60 HRC: 200°C (400°F) Do not temper higher as it can lead to tempered martensite embrittlement and lower toughness scores.

 Recommended Hardness: 58 – 60HRC (after tempering) depending on the intended use.
 Lower HRC is recommended for tough prybars and higher hardness for sharp slicers that will see little chopping.

 Please note that there are various manufacturers of 80CRV2 whose tolerances/chemical composition will differ quite a bit, making exact heat-treatment specifications difficult to pinpoint for everyone.
 Your own heat treating kiln will also differ in its readings compared to mine.
 As such it’s best to do your own testing (coupons).
 All info above is from my readings of research papers, forum posts, and discussions with people.
 I am not a metallurgist and the above is presented here for the benefit of all knifemakers.
 You do not have to follow them and I’ll not be held responsible for any loss or damage you may experience.

 Please comment below if you have anything to add to the above.